ExtremeTK2/ETK-2.0-Knowledge-Base/README.md

 ---

 ## 5.1 Bugs & Suggestions
-It is best to report bugs and make suggestions in the Discord forum threads.
+It is best to report bugs and make suggestions in either the Discord forum threads or the in-game 'b' Bulletin.

-When reporting bugs, it helps greatly to replicate and document the steps required to reproduce the issue.
+When reporting bugs, it helps greatly to replicate and document every step required to reproduce the issue.
 Some bugs are tricky and require more testing, so reporting difficult or unclear issues is still helpful.

 Sometimes simply making something known is enough — others may test it or discuss it further.